OWASP/www-revent-portland-training-day/index.md

 ---

-## How to Register
-<a href="https://www.eventbrite.com/e/owasp-portland-2021-training-day-tickets-151808052973?aff=ebdsoporgprofile" target="_blank">Eventbrite Registration</a>

 Thank you to the OWASP Foundation and the many sponsors, trainers, volunteers and trainers that have helped make Training Day a success and allow us to continue!